shadow-cljs/shadow-cljs.org/markdown/introduction.md

 ### Other features

-There are more features you may explore in shadow-cljs:
+There are more features in shadow-cljs, such as:

 * [Dynamic code loading](https://shadow-cljs.github.io/docs/UsersGuide.html#_loading_code_dynamically)
 * [Testing](https://shadow-cljs.github.io/docs/UsersGuide.html#_testing)